v6d-io/v6d/docs/index.rst

       :text: Tutorials
       :classes: btn-block stretched-link
    ^^^^^^^^^^^^
-   Use cases and tutorials where vineyard can bring added-value.
+   Explore use cases and tutorials where Vineyard can bring added value.

    ---